 - Course Archiving - Archives (a complete copy of the course, including student interactions) of all semester-based courses are made at the end of the semester, the day after grades are due.
 Instructors can also create an archive of their course and save it for record retention.

-- Course Removal - Courses are removed from the Blackboard system two years and one semester after the course was taught.
+- Course Removal - Courses are removed from the Blackboard system one year and one semester after the course was taught.
 Email notices are sent to instructors advising of the date for course removal, including the option for the instructor to retain the course for a longer period.
 If instructors choose to keep their course(s) on the Blackboard system longer, they can email blackboard@UND.edu with their information.

 - Course Retention - The archive copy of courses is retained in accordance with UND records management guidelines.